 5. Represent TEAC.
-Auditors represent TEAC as an organization and its particular approach to specialized accreditation in higher education.
-As such, the TEAC auditors answer questions and present TEAC positions in informal and formal occasions.
+Auditors represent TEAC as an organization and as the embodiment of a new idea about specialized accreditation in higher education.
+As such, the TEAC auditors answer questions, grant interviews, and present TEAC positions in informal and formal occasions.